netspractice/network-science/README.md

 ```
 # YOUR CODE HERE
 ```
-All notebooks contain test cells with `assert` statements that help you understand whether your code is correct or not.
+All notebooks contain test cells with `assert` statements that help you understand whether your code is correct.

 Topics:
 1. [Introduction to Network Science](assignment_intro)